frank1003A/Nigerian-States-Api/readme.md

-# Nigerian states, code and LGA's
+# A Nigerian states, code and LGA's Api